cloeffelman/ssr/README.md

-# Server side render example
+# React - Isomorphic render example

 Example React js project with isomorphic rendering (server and client side).
 Also uses React Router v4 for routing and React Helmet for meta tags.